 Sec.
-665. The department shall partner with the department of transportation to use TANF and other sources of available funding to support public transportation needs of TANF-eligible individuals.
+665. The department shall partner with the department of transportation and may partner with other entities to use TANF and other sources of available funding to support public transportation needs of TANF-eligible individuals.
 This partnership shall place a priority on transportation needs for employment or seeking employment or medical or health-related transportation.